brouwerQ/cardano-snippets/bulkvote/README.md

 > 🔸 After each vote, the script pauses and waits for you to press `ENTER`.
 This helps you follow the process without missing output.
 > You can comment out this line in the script if you prefer automatic, uninterrupted voting.

----

-## ⚡ Performance Tip – SPO Stake Distribution Caching
+## ⚡ Performance Tip – SPO DRep Delegation Caching

 Fetching the **SPO DRep delegation** via Martin’s `24a_genVote.sh` can be slow on every run.
 To improve performance, you can cache the result for the current epoch.